The Real Cost of a Career Break

 **Skills and network depreciation:** In fast-moving fields, a 2-year break may require significant re-skilling.
 Network connections cool over time.

-Career Break Full Cost Calculator
+Career Break Opportunity Cost

 When the cost is worth it